softius/phlow/README.md

 * **Task**: A task is an atomic workflow step.
 It represents a single unit of work within the workflow, which usually can not be broken down into further steps.

 ### Gateways
-A gateway determines forking and merging of workflow paths.
+A gateway denotes forking and merging of workflow paths.
 Phlow does not provide support for any gateway, at the moment.

+## Roadmap

+### v1.0
+* PSR-3 Logging
+* Workflow API
+* Exclusive Gateway

+### v1.x
+* Persistent Workflow
+* HTML Workflow Visualiation
+* SVG Workflow Visualiation
+* Metrics

 ## Testing